swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 During the evolution of Swift, we have learned that closure-based API are difficult to compose, especially with one another.
 They can also require alterations to support new language features.
 For example, the generalization of closure-taking API for non-copyable values as well as typed throws is ongoing; adding more closure-taking API may make future feature evolution more labor-intensive.
 By instead relying on returned values, whether from computed properties or functions, we build for greater composability.
 Use cases where this approach falls short should be reported as enhancement requests or bugs.

 #### Giving the properties different names

 We chose the names `storage` and `bytes` because those reflect _what_ they represent.
 Another option would be to name the properties after _how_ they represent what they do, which would be `span` and `rawSpan`.
 It is possible the name `storage` would be deemed to clash too much with existing properties of types that would like to provide views of their internal storage with `Span`-providing properties.
 For example, the Standard Library's concrete `SIMD`-conforming types have a property `var _storage`.
 The current proposal means that making this property of `SIMD` types into public API would entail a name change more significant than simply removing its leading underscore.

-#### Allowing the definition of non-escapable properties of non-escapable types
+#### Disallowing the definition of non-escapable properties of non-escapable types

-The particular case of the lifetime dependence created by a property of a non-escapable type is not as simple as when the parent type is escapable.
+The particular case of the lifetime dependence created by a property of a copyable non-escapable type is not as simple as when the parent type is escapable.
 There are two possible ways to define the lifetime of the new instance: it can either depend on the lifetime of the original instance, or it can acquire the lifetime of the original instance and be otherwise independent.
-We believe that both these cases can be useful, and therefore defer allowing either until there is a language annotation to differentiate between them.
+We believe that both these cases can be useful, but that in the majority of cases the desired behaviour will be to have an independent return value, where the newly returned value borrows the same binding as the callee.
+Therefore we believe that is reasonable to reserve the unannotated spelling for this more common case.

-As a consequence of not allowing either of these cases, we cannot define a `bytes` property on a `Span` when its `Element` is `BitwiseCopyable`.
-This means that we must add the `bytes` properties on each individual type, rather than relying on a conditional property of `Span`.
+The original version of this pitch disallowed this.
+As a consequence, the `bytes` property had to be added on each individual type, rather than having `bytes` as a conditional property of `Span`.

 ## <a name="directions"></a>Future directions